-Named is this reef by its magnificent coral lagoons.
+This reef is named after its magnificent coral lagoons.

-The Northern Lagoon is located in the area of the green/white lighthouse.
+The north lagoon is located in the area of the green and white lighthouse.

-North of the lighthouse there is the wreck of the Italian bulk freighter Kormoran.
-The ship was built in 1963 in the Neptun shipyard in Rostock for the Italian shipping company "Compagnia Montemare di Navigazione".
-In 1976 the ship was renamed in Adamastos and 1980 in Zingara.
+North of the lighthouse is the wreck of the Italian bulk freighter Kormoran.
+The ship was built in 1963 in the Rostock Neptune shipyard for the Italian shipping company "Compagnia Montemare di Navigazione".
+In 1976 the ship was renamed Adamastos and in 1980 Zingara.

 Shaab Mahmud with Dunraven

-This break, that can be crossed only by a zodiak, offers the perfect occasion to visit the wonderful reef outside the lagoon.
+This passage, which can be passed only by a dinghy, offers a great opportunity to see the beautiful coral reef outside the lagoon.

-The Wreck, which lies reverse and separated into two parts, at a depth of between 15 and 29.5 meters, was first discovered in 1977 from the geologist Arye Keller and by the underwater cameraman Howard Rosenstein.
-The Dunraven was topic of a memory-worthy BBC documentary film from 1979 and became thereafter a classical diving spot.
+The wreck, which lies inverted and separated into two parts at a depth of between 15 and 29.5 meters, was first discovered in 1977 by geologist Arye Keller and underwater cameraman Howard Rosenstein.
+The Dunraven was the subject of a memorable 1979 BBC documentary and subsequently became a classic dive site.

-Since during the shipwreck the freight of wood and cotton bale was lost and the ship caught fire, the wreck presents itself today as a large, almost empty cave, into which one can advance through three main openings, on the stern, the middle section and the bow.
+Since the cargo consisting of wood and cotton bales was lost during the shipwreck and the ship caught fire, the wreck presents itself today as a large, almost empty cavern, into which one penetrates through three main openings on the stern, the middle section and the bow.

 Ras Mohammed with Jolanda & Shark Reef

-Ras Mohamed is one of the world's most famous dive sites, located at the tip of the Sinai.
+Ras Mohamed is one of the world's most famous dive sites and is located at the tip of Sinai.
 Two small reefs are connected by a vertical sloping wall.

-Near the Shark Reef, located slightly north, there is Anemone City, an extended, flat Reef zone with numerous anemones and their Red Sea anemone fish and three-spot Prussia fish.
+Close to Shark Reef, a little further north, is Anemone City, an vast, shallow reef zone with numerous sea anemones and their red sea anemone fish and three-spotted damsel fish.

-Containers, toilets, bathtubs, wallpaper, boxes of whiskey and even a BMW 320 that belonged to the captain are spread across the entire plateau.
+Containers, toilets, bathtubs, wallpaper, boxes of whiskey and even a BMW 320 that belonged to the captain are spread all over the plateau.

-The ship, which partially protruded above the water surface and was in an unstable position because the bow was stuck vertically in the ground, was pushed by the waves to a depth of 50 meters in early 1987 and disappeared on March 15 of the same year during a violent sea storm in the blue underneath.
+The ship, which partially rose above the water surface and was in an unstable position because the bow was vertically stuck in the bottom, was pushed by the waves to a depth of 50 meters in early 1987 and disappeared into the blue below during a violent sea storm on March 15 of the same year.

 After arrival in Hurghada transfer to the boat.